-- 1. oversee project students; - 2. approve enrolment in the course; - 3. remind supervisors of course requirements and deadlines throughout the term; - 4. meet with each student to discuss their proposal and assign a grade; - 5. review mid-term reports and identify potential issues for remedy; - 6. reach-out to students and supervisor(s) with any concerns (e.g., progress in the course) - 7. coordinate presentations and assign a grade; - 8. secure a secondary reviewer to evaluate the final report; and - 9. assign the final grade.
+- 1. oversee project students; - 2. approve enrolment in the course; - 3. remind supervisors of course requirements and deadlines throughout the term; - 4. meet with each student to discuss their proposal and assign a grade; - 5. review mid-term reports and identify potential issues for remedy; - 6. meet with each student to discuss progress in the course at the mid-point; - 7. reach-out to students and supervisor(s) with any concerns (e.g., progress in the course) - 8. coordinate presentations and assign a grade; - 9. grade the abstract and suggested secondary reviewers for the final paper - 10. secure a secondary reviewer to evaluate the final report; and - 11. assign the final grade.